deploy2zenodo/deploy2zenodo/README.md

 as `DEPLOY2ZENODO_ACCESS_TOKEN`.
 Use the flags
 [Mask variable](https://docs.gitlab.com/ee/ci/variables/index.html#mask-a-cicd-variable)
 and [Protect variable](https://docs.gitlab.com/ee/ci/variables/index.html#protect-a-cicd-variable).
+Masking ensures that the variable is not displayed in the CI/CD logs, and protecting the variable limits access to authorized users.
 Keep in mind the token is sensitive and private information.
 Therefore you should not share it or make it public available.